lukfor/imputationbot/docs/getting-started.md

 # Getting started

 To use imputation-bot you have to enable API access from your Profile page.
-The required API token can be obtained from the [Michigan Imputation Server](https://imputationserver.sph.umich.edu) website.
-You can find configuration instructions [here](/instances).
+The required API token can be obtained from the [Michigan Imputation Server](https://imputationserver.sph.umich.edu) or [TOPMed Imputation Server](https://imputation.biodatacatalyst.nhlbi.nih.gov/) website.
+You can find configuration instructions [here](instances.md).

 ## Run imputation